rakeeb-hossain/functools/README.md

 # functools

+Your favourite functional paradigms without sacrificing type-safety using `interface{}` or `reflect`

-Functional tools in Go 1.18 using newly introduced generics
+Made possible by Go 1.18 using the newly introduced generics.

+### Features

+- Any
+- All
+- Count
+- Filter
+- Map
+- Reduce
+- Sum

+### TODO

+- LruCache